camlegleiter/xmlers/README.md

 2. Create a respective STRATEGY value within `DBManager`

 See the dbconnect.xml.* and dbconnect.json.* packages for examples on converting `Form` and `User` Java Objects to DAOs for your added implementation.

+## Login
+The login page uses Google Verification for logging in, meaning any Google login should be able to work.
+The backend only saves your email address as a way to associate forms with your account.
+No other information is saved, although there are fields for a first and last name.

+## Metadata
+The `docs/json-templates` folder contains several JSON metadata templates use in the front end (as part of Backbone.js/Marionette.js models).
+These templates give the general information required for specific pages.
+* `form_metadata.json`: The JSON generated from the create.jsp page
+* `generateResponseForm_metadata.json`: The JSON sent from the server side -> client side on the response.jsp page
+* `response_metadata.json`: A modified version of the `generateResponseForm_metadata.json` template, which includes the participant values for each entry in the form
+* `view_metadata.json`: The JSON sent sent to the client side on the view.jsp page, used for rendering the viewable table

+## Exporting
+Currently, the view.jsp page allows users to export the entire form document as XML only.
+Later features may include exports to other formats, including CSV or XLSX.
+In the mean time, simply copy-pasting the table into an Excel spreadsheet can easily create CSV files.